nweiyue/tp/docs/UserGuide.md

 ### 5.8.
 Saving the data

-`Student's`, `Session's` and `Memo's` data are saved in the hard disk automatically after any command that changes the data.
+`Students`, `Sessions` and `Memo` data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
-However, you can also choose to manually save the `Memo` data if you want as described in Se
+However, you can also choose to manually save the `Memo` data if you want as described in [Section 5.6.2 - Save Memo](#562-save-memo).

 { end of `features#saving_the_data` written by: Ngoh Wei Yue }